ACAT-SCUT/research-resources/README.md

 #### 4.2.1 时序预测建模

+1. Lin, Shengsheng and Lin, Weiwei* and Wu, Wentai and Chen, Haojun and Chen, CL Philip.
+IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), 2025.
-1. Lin, Shengsheng and Lin, Weiwei* and Wu, Wentai and Chen, Haojun and Yang, Junjie.
+2. Lin, Shengsheng and Lin, Weiwei* and Wu, Wentai and Chen, Haojun and Yang, Junjie.
 SparseTSF: Modeling Long-term Time Series Forecasting with 1k Parameters.
 2024 International Conference on Machine Learning.
 (ICML 2024 Oral)
-2. Lin, Shengsheng and Lin, Weiwei* and Hu, Xinyi and Wu, Wentai and Mo, Ruichao and Zhong, Haocheng.
+3. Lin, Shengsheng and Lin, Weiwei* and Hu, Xinyi and Wu, Wentai and Mo, Ruichao and Zhong, Haocheng.
 CycleNet: Enhancing Time Series Forecasting through Modeling Periodic Patterns.
 2024 Advances in Neural Information Processing Systems.
 (NeurIPS 2024 Spotlight)
-3. Lin, Shengsheng and Chen, Haojun and Wu, Haijie and Qiu, Chunyun and Lin, Weiwei*.
+4. Lin, Shengsheng and Chen, Haojun and Wu, Haijie and Qiu, Chunyun and Lin, Weiwei*.
 Temporal Query Network for Efficient Multivariate Time Series Forecasting.
 2025 International Conference on Machine Learning.
 (ICML 2025)
-4. Lin, Shengsheng and Lin, Weiwei* and Wu, Wentai and Wang, Songbo and Wang, Yongxiang.
+5. Lin, Shengsheng and Lin, Weiwei* and Wu, Wentai and Wang, Songbo and Wang, Yongxiang.
 Petformer: Long-term time series forecasting via placeholder-enhanced transformer.
 IEEE Transactions on Emerging Topics in Computational Intelligence (TETCI), 2025.
-5. Lin, Shengsheng and Lin, Weiwei* and Wu, Wentai and Zhao, Feiyu and Mo, Ruichao and Zhang, Haotong.
+6. Lin, Shengsheng and Lin, Weiwei* and Wu, Wentai and Zhao, Feiyu and Mo, Ruichao and Zhang, Haotong.
 Segrnn: Segment recurrent neural network for long-term time series forecasting. arXiv preprint arXiv:2308.11200, 2023 (Under Review).

 #### 4.2.2 基于时序预测的异常检测